mattbun/mattbun.github.io/content/about/index.md

 ### Hey there!

-I'm Matt Rathbun, a software engineer based out of Detroit.
-I mostly work on Node.js backends for a living, but at home I like to wrangle Linux servers, experiment with electronics, and probably spend a little _too_ much time tweaking my dotfiles.
+I'm Matt Rathbun, I work as a Site Reliability Engineer and I'm based out of Detroit.
+By day, I'm cleaning up metrics and creating dashboards.
+By night, I'm wrangling Linux servers, stumbling my way through writing nix expressions, and spending more time improving my nodejs-template than actually using it.